Marketo Pricing: Plans, Costs, and Hidden Fees

 Marketo has anchored B2B marketing since 2006, powering demand generation for companies that run multi-touch buying cycles across months or years.
-Adobe bought it for $4.75 billion in 2018 and folded it into Experience Cloud.
+Adobe acquired it for $4.75 billion in 2018 and folded it into Experience Cloud.
 Today, Marketo Engage offers campaign orchestration, lead scoring, CRM integration, and multi-touch attribution.
+It is a Gartner Magic Quadrant Leader for B2B Marketing Automation Platforms (2025 and 2024) -- a recognition that reflects platform depth, not pricing simplicity.

 We analyzed Marketo's pricing tiers, add-on ecosystem, and hidden costs.
 It's the right choice if: